-What I did have, however, were vivid imaginations of what the James Bond movies might be, absorbed by osmosis and embellished by my own adolescent fetishes, and these were sultry fantasies indeed.
+What I did have, however, were vivid imaginations of what the James Bond movies might be — imagery absorbed by osmosis and embellished by my own adolescent fetishes, and these were sultry fantasies indeed.
 In my young mind, James Bond existed in a cosmopolitan noir, darting through the shadows of exotic locales, trading barbs with diabolical villains and long, loaded gazes with treacherous sirens.
 There were secret codes, mysterious passageways, and underground hideouts.
 There were rogue operatives, false identities and double-double-crosses; a seamy, smoke-filled world of furtive glances, surreptitious signals and clandestine rendezvous, all simmering just beneath the glossy facade of tailored tuxedos and expensive drinks.
 It was rich stuff.

 But then came Casino Royale.
-I had no interest in seeing it, of course, but enthusiastic friends badgered me into a reluctant rental, and that night a small part of me was born again.
-Many praises have been rendered in honor of Martin Campbell’s reboot, so I’ll simply say this was the Bond film for which I had always pined.
+I had no interest in seeing it, but enthusiastic friends badgered me into a reluctant rental, and that night a small part of me was born again.
+Many praises have been rendered in honor of Martin Campbell’s franchise reboot, so I’ll simply say this was the Bond film for which I had always pined.
 It was smart, tense, sexy, and believable.
 It was populated with dangerous characters who knew they were playing with the highest stakes, and acted accordingly.
 They didn’t seem to realize they were in a spy movie.
-Daniel Craig imbued Bond with personality instead of a persona, and he made 007 someone we could root for, rather than marvel (or worse, laugh) at.
+Daniel Craig imbued Bond with personality instead of a persona, and he made 007 someone I could root for, rather than marvel (or worse, laugh) at.
 In the space of three hours, I became a convert.